 The federal and state minimum wage laws often change--sometimes once a year--to reflect the cost of living or other facets of economy.
 Employers should reflect these changes promptly and accurately when laws are enacted, but sometimes that isn't the case.
 Legal advice from the overtime and minimum wage lawyers at the Coye Law Firm can change this and help you reclaim the money you are owed.

 At the beginning of employment, compensation rates should be explicitly stated and agreed upon between an employer and an employee.
 If this agreement is violated in the form of unpaid overtime or a wage below the national legal minimum, you should seek legal advice to claim the money that you are owed.
 If discussing the issue with your employer doesn't recover the wages, the employment attorneys and staff at the Coye Law Firm may be able to help with your case.
-Contact our offices in Orlando, Melbourne, Kissimmee, or Clermont today.
+Contact our office in Orlando today.